 A party seeking a change to an existing order must file a petition to modify the parent-child relationship.
 If the other parent agrees to the proposed modification and the court finds it to be in the best interest of the child, it will likely grant an order making the requested change.
 Similarly, if a co-parent does not respond to the petition and defaults, the case will be handled as if the petition was uncontested.
 If the co-parent objects to the request, however, the court will hold a hearing during which each party can present testimony and evidence, after which it will determine whether the modification should be granted based upon what the court deems to be in the best interest of the child.Speak to a Trusted Attorney in Dallas

 Many parents have to share child custody and visitation rights, and what was once an appropriate order may have to be modified as situations change.
 If you or your co-parent intend to seek a modification to your child visitation order it is advisable to speak to a lawyer about your rights as soon as possible.
 The trusted attorneys of McClure Law Group are mindful of the importance of obtaining a visitation schedule that benefits your child, and if you hire us, we diligently pursue your desired outcome.
-Our main office is in Dallas, and we can meet clients at our Collin County office in Plano as well.
 We regularly assist people with custody issues in Dallas, Richardson, McKinney, Rockwall, Garland, Irving, Fort Worth, and Frisco.
 We also represent parties in family law cases in cities throughout Dallas, Tarrant, Grayson, Denton, Collin, and Rockwall Counties.
 You can reach us through our form online or by calling us at 214.692.8200 to schedule a conference.